Table of Contents

 In 1999, it became the centerpiece of one lesbian flag which included an inverted black triangle and a purple background.

-Green was a common color to refer to homosexuals, back in 19th-century England.
-That’s why Victorian men at the time would pin a green carnation on their lapels to indicate their identity.
-This was a practice popularized by author Oscar Wilde who was openly gay and would proudly wear a green carnation in public events.
+This was a practice popularized by author Oscar Wilde who was openly gay and would proudly wear a green carnation at public events.

 The high five is now a common greeting for sportsmen, small celebrations, and even just friends.
 But it traces its roots to the exchange between Los Angeles Dodgers left fielder Dusty Baker and outfielder Glenn Burke.